christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 - V-vectors: Critical state changes emerge, with `Dim 195: 0.0718` correlating with transitions and `Dim 123: 0.0337` tracking the cat’s movement.
 - K-vectors: Attend to `Mark: -0.2837`, `box: -0.1342`, and `puts: 0.3218`, likely encoding Mark’s action of moving the cat from the basket to the box.

-From these heads alone we can see John’s state is strongly anchored to the initial state (`basket` location), Mark’s state is more dynamic, emphasizing the current state (`box` location) and action verbs like `takes` and `puts`, suggesting the circuit models `Mark` primarily as the agent of physical change rather than maintaining his belief state.
+From these heads alone we can see John’s state is strongly anchored to the initial state (`basket` location), Mark’s state is more dynamic, emphasizing the current state (`box` location) and action verbs like `takes` and `puts`, suggesting the circuit models `Mark` primarily as the agent of physical change rather than maintaining a state of his beliefs.

-The circuit processes Mark's role in three primary stages:

--  Action Recording (Early Layers)
-   - Tracks Mark’s physical movements and initiates state changes.
-- State Update (Middle Layers):
-  - Updates the cat's true location and the sequence of events leading to the change.
-- Belief State Integration (Late Layers):
-  - Uses Mark's actions to create the distinction between:
-    - True current state (what Mark made happen).
-    - False Believed state (what John knows).

 <br>